Rooster Fighter: Main characters

 A self-described "migratory bird" who vows to defeat the demon that killed his sister.
 He wanders around Japan and has a policy to never stay longer than necessary.
 Keiji has a strict code of conduct that he follows regarding respect and appreciation.
 Despite despising children or any youngsters that he deemed disrespectful or annoying, he has a soft spot for some of them, like Piyoko.
-His abilities include resonance and having great aim when throwing items with his beak.
+His abilities include a powerful Cock-a-doodle-doo that induces resonance and great aim when throwing items with his beak.